 Updated Prerequisites Notice

-Applicants must have no more than 3 science/math prerequisite courses remaining at submission of their application.
+Applicants must have no more than 3 science or math prerequisite courses that are without grades, at the time they submit their application.
 Labs associated with a course are excluded.
 For example, if Microbiology lab is separate from the lecture course, the lab will not count as 1 prerequisite course for the purposes of this requirement.

-Seminars, internships, clinical rotations, and research elective courses cannot be used to fulfill upper-level science prerequisites.
+Seminars, labs, internships, clinical rotations, research electives, and study abroad courses cannot be used to fulfill upper-level science prerequisites.

 In light of many colleges and universities offering alternative grading options for the spring 2020 term as a result of the COVID-19 pandemic, the Admissions Office at Mississippi State University's College of Veterinary Medicine will accept all satisfactory and passing grades for prerequisite classes taken only during the spring 2020 term.
 Following our normal protocol, any student making an unsatisfactory grade in a prerequisite class must successfully complete a retake of the class (with a grade of C- or higher, passing, or satisfactory) prior to submitting their application through VMCAS.

 All applicants must apply through the Veterinary Medical College Application Service (VMCAS).
-The VMCAS application is available online here beginning in late January the year before you intend to enroll.
+The VMCAS application is available online here beginning in late January, the year before you intend to enroll.
 The deadline for the submission of applications and all application materials is generally mid-September and will be stated on the VMCAS website.
-The deadline for the 2022-2023 application cycle is September 15, 2022 at 11:59 p.m.
-Eastern Time.
+The application deadline and other important dates for each cycle can be found at VMCAS Application Cycle Dates.

 To be considered for admission, in addition to meeting all academic, testing, and deadline requirements, an applicant must be in good standing at his/her current university, as well as at all colleges or universities he/she has attended.
 A student who has been dismissed from another college/school veterinary medicine cannot be considered for admission to MSU CVM.

 Transcripts must be submitted to VMCAS from all institutions attended by the stated VMCAS deadline.
-This includes any high school/college dual credit coursework or AP/IB credits.
-AP/IB credits must either appear on your official college transcripts and be equivalent to the appropriate college-level coursework or your institution's Registrar's Office must provide us with an AP/IB Certification listing the AP/IB credit and the equivalent college-level course it fulfilled.
-If AP/IB credits are not listed on your official transcript, contact your institution's Registrar's Office to have an AP/IB Certification sent to firstname.lastname@example.org.
+This includes any high school/college dual credit coursework or AP/IB/CLEP credits.
+AP/IB/CLEP credits must either appear on your official college transcripts and be equivalent to the appropriate college-level coursework or your institution's Registrar's Office must provide us with an AP/IB/CLEP Certification listing the AP/IB/CLEP credit and the equivalent college-level course it fulfilled.
+If AP/IB/CLEP credits are not listed on your official transcript, contact your institution's Registrar's Office to have an AP/IB/CLEP Certification sent to email@example.com.
 Exempted credits or waived requirements from an undergraduate institution will not be accepted for fulfilling prerequisite coursework.
 Credit hours must be awarded.

 Note: Mississippi State University recognizes the IB Program.
 Credit will be considered for the higher-level subject examinations with scores of 5, 6, or 7 pending approvals of the various colleges, schools, and major departments of the university.